justjack555/nosql-databases/README.md

 # nosql-databases

-## Homework 1
+## Final project
-Homework 1 was completed using node.js.
-To run the homework 1 solution code, simply do the following starting from the nosql-databases root directory:
+* The final project solution code appears on the branch titled "final"
-1. `$ cd redis`
+* MongoDB was used to host the data for the final project

-2. `$ node jr3663-hw1.js`
+### Running the solution code

-## Homework 2
+* In order to run the solution code for the final project, checkout the "final" branch ($ git checkout final) and then perform the following:
-Homework 2 was completed using node.js.
-The solution code appears on both the justjack555/nosql-databases "master" branch and the justjack555/nosql-databases "homework-2" branch.
-Either one can be used for grading.
-To run the homework 2 solution code, simply do the following starting from the nosql-databases root directory:
+1. cd /mongodb
-1. `$ cd redis`
+2. node final_project.js

-2. `$ node homework_2.js`
+* This will load data into the database and execute the eight actions.